Stable configurations of repelling points on compact manifolds II: The 1-torus

 Now take the potential function $k$ to be one of the $\Phi_m$'s.
-As noted, the functions $k$ and the force function $H = -k'$ are then positive and decreasing, and the transform $\hat{k}$, which figures in the energy expression (\ref{minimum}), is of compact support.
-This implies that for sufficiently large $N$, depending on $k$, the energy in the equispaced case is zero, and is of course absolutely minimizing.
+Then as noted, $k$ is positive and decreasing, and the transform $\hat{k}$, which figures in the energy expression (\ref{minimum}), is non-negative, non-increasing, and of compact support.
+This implies, since for roots of unity, the sum defining the energy reduces to $2N^2\sum_{j=1}^\infty \hat{k}(jN)$, that for sufficiently large $N$, depending on $k$, the energy in the equispaced case is zero, and is of course globally minimizing, which establishes Theorem \ref{thm3}.

-We conclude with some remarks about conditions on $k$ (or equivalently on $\hat{k}$) which will guarantee that the equispaced configuration is absolutely energy minimizing, and when it is the unique configuration with this property.
-In examining this question, we will exploit the fact that in the flat torus case, the eigenfunctions are characters of the covering space.
+We conclude with an additional criterion for when the equispaced configuration is globally energy minimizing.
+In connection with this, we will establish an interesting Fourier-analytic connection with a convexity result of G\"{o}tz \cite{gotz}, which he employed in the analysis of a very different electrostatic model (cf.\ our earlier remarks).
+In the case of our model, our examples are linked to the question of the convexity of the function on $[0,\frac12]$ whose Fourier coefficients coincide with $\{\hat{k}(n)\}_{n=1}^\infty$, and we will exploit the fact that in the flat torus case, the eigenfunctions are characters of the covering space,

-We begin by noting that (\ref{energy2}) can be rewritten, for $(x_1,\ldots ,x_N)$ in general position, as where without loss of generality we may take $x_j$ and $x_m$ to be in $[-\frac12,\frac12]$.
+We begin by noting that the energy expression (\ref{energy1}) can be rewritten, for $(x_1,\ldots ,x_N)$ in general position, as where the last expression does not depend on the choice of representatives of $x_j$ and $x_m$ in the covering space.

-\begin{sloppypar}We next note that the inner sum in the last expression is of the form $\sum f(d(x_j,x_m)$, where $d$ is the length of the shorter geodesic between $x_j$ and $x_m$, the sum is taken over all points in the configuration with $m > j$, and the function $f$ is given by where $c(N) = 4/(N-1)\sum_{n=1}^\infty \hat{k}(n)$.
-Note that although $|x_m -x_j|$ can, depending on the positions of $x_j$ and $x_m$, be the length of the shorter or the longer of the two arcs on the circle connecting $x_j$ and $x_m$, in both cases $\cos 2\pi nt$ has the same value, so defining $d(x_i,x_j)$ to be the length of the shorter geodesic does not result in an ambiguity.\end{sloppypar}